-Hamza bin Laden, Who Is Allegedly ‘Totally Consumed’ By Al-Qaeda, Has His Citizenship Stripped By Saudi Arabia
+Hamza Bin Laden, Who Is Allegedly ‘Totally Consumed’ By Al-Qaeda, Has His Citizenship Stripped By Saudi Arabia

-Saudi Arabia has reportedly stripped Hamza bin Laden, the son of Al-Qaeda leader Osama bin Laden, of his citizenship in a move which occurred last November.
+Saudi Arabia has reportedly stripped Hamza bin Laden, the son of Al-Qaeda leader Osama bin Laden, of his citizenship, in a move which occurred last November.
 However, there has been no explanation forthcoming as to why his citizenship was taken away, nor why this information is just now being released to the public.

-As CBS News report, the announcement that Saudia Arabia had revoked Hamza bin Laden’s citizenship came right on the heels of the U.S. government’s proclamation on Thursday that there was a reward being offered for up to $1 million for anyone who had information on bin Laden’s current whereabouts.
+As CBS News reports, the announcement that Saudia Arabia had revoked Hamza bin Laden’s citizenship came right on the heels of another proclamation.
+On Thursday, the U.S. government announced a reward of up to $1 million was being offered to anyone who had information on bin Laden’s current whereabouts.

-Saudi Arabia also took away Osama bin Laden’s citizenship in 1994 while he was residing in Sudan, when Hamza was still a very young child, and as Thomas Joscelyn, a senior fellow at the Washington-based Foundation for Defense of Democracies, has noted, stripping Hamza of his citizenship should really come as no surprise to anybody as this is an individual who was steeped in the culture of Al-Qaeda and may be a very real threat to the West due to the culture he was entrenched in from birth.
+Saudi Arabia also took away Osama bin Laden’s citizenship in 1994 while he was residing in Sudan when Hamza was still a very young child.
+As Thomas Joscelyn, a senior fellow at the Washington-based Foundation for Defense of Democracies, has noted, stripping Hamza of his citizenship should really come as no surprise to anybody.
+Hamza’s upbringing and adulthood were stepped in the culture of Al-Qaeda and might be a very real threat to the West, due to the culture he was entrenched in from birth.

 “This is an example of history rhyming.
-He’s basically born right after al-Qaida is founded, so his life is totally consumed in the establishment, the formation of al-Qaida and the launching of its war against the West and America.”
+He’s basically born right after al-Qaida is founded, so his life is totally consumed in the establishment, the formation of al-Qaida and the launching of its war against the West and America,” Joscelyn explained.

 San Francisco News Saudi Arabia revokes Hamza bin Laden's citizenship: "This is an example of history rhyming" – CBS News https://t.co/jGTeXplZrq pic.twitter.com/scnGslTHzc